The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Discussion and Policy Recommendations

 The gap appears to be structural.
 Article 3(r)'s narrow definition of advertisement excludes influencer marketing and brand self-promotion from Article 28(2)'s scope.
 This framing is notably narrower than Directive 2006/114/EC, which defines advertising as ``the making of a representation in any form in connection with a trade, business, craft or profession in order to promote the supply of goods or services''.
 This definition is based on commercial purpose rather than payment structure \cite{EU_Directive_2006_114_EC}.
 It is also narrower than the E-Commerce Directive's (Directive 2000/31/EC) definition of commercial communication, which covers any form of communication for promotion with aim of commercial gain.
 TikTok thus demonstrates formal compliance while the vast majority of advertising and its subsequent profiling reaches minors and operates outside the prohibition's reach.

 Based on our findings, we propose the following four recommendations.

-\begin{enumerate} \item First, we advocate for expansion of the current advertisement definition within the DSA to encompass advertising by commercial purpose rather than payment structure, which would as a result include influencer and brand promotional content in line with the spirit of definitions of advertising and commercial communications in the EU law. \item Second, labelling obligations should be strengthened so that platforms bear direct responsibility for detecting and correcting missing labels on commercial content, not merely providing functionality for creators and brands to self-label.
+\begin{enumerate} \item First, we advocate for expansion of the definition of advertisement in EU law to encompass advertising by commercial purpose rather than payment structure, which would as a result include influencer and brand promotional content in line with the spirit of definitions of advertising and commercial communications across EU legislation. \item Second, labelling obligations should be strengthened so that platforms bear direct responsibility for detecting and correcting missing labels on commercial content, not merely providing functionality for creators and brands to self-label.
 Our classification model achieved accuracy as high as 88.5/90.3\% using only publicly observable features, suggesting that platforms' internal models should perform even better.
-Although VLOPs should detect these issues through risk-assessment obligations, fulfilment relies on thorough auditing and enforcement -- and this issue has not yet been tackled \cite{EBDS2025FirstReport}. \item Third, the Article 28(2) prohibition on profiling-based advertising to minors should be extended to this expanded definition, ensuring that disclosed and undisclosed ads cannot be profiled toward minors. \item Finally, compliance with these obligations must be independently verified.
+Although VLOPs should detect these issues through risk-assessment obligations, fulfilment relies on thorough auditing and enforcement -- and this issue has not yet been tackled \cite{EBDS2025FirstReport}.
+Alongside platform responsibility, creators should be subject to a graduated accountability mechanism: where a platform detects unlabelled commercial content, it should flag it, apply the appropriate label, and warn the creator, with repeated failures triggering content removal. \item Third, any legislative instrument expanding the definition of advertisement to encompass influencer and brand promotional content must include a corresponding prohibition on profiling-based targeting of minors, ensuring that the protections currently limited to formal advertisements extend to all commercial content regardless of its channel of delivery. \item Finally, compliance with these obligations must be independently verified.
 In our prior work \cite{SolarovaEtAl2026DSA}, we demonstrated that conventional additional audit methodologies are inadequate for assessing dynamic algorithmic systems.
 Annual, independent DSA audits should incorporate algorithmic audit mechanism, such as the methodology employed here, to verify whether ads, under this expanded definition, reach minors through profiling. \end{enumerate}

 There are positive aspect to minors being in the digital environment but they should be able to be present there without being exploited, manipulated or exposed to harmful effects against which they cannot defend themselves the same way adults do.
 Our findings demonstrate that current definitional boundaries render this vision largely symbolic.
 The legal precedent exists, the enforcement methodology exists, too.
 What remains is the regulatory and policy decision to align them.